 Can I eat other nuts and seeds while seed cycling?

-You may eat other nuts and seeds but if you are to see the benefits of seed cycling it’s best not to eat the seeds from one phase in another.
+You may eat other nuts and seeds but if you are to truly see the benefits it’s best not to eat the seeds from one phase in another.
 So you could eat say chia seeds throughout your cycle but you wouldn’t want to eat flax seeds during the second half of your cycle for example.

 Does seed cycling work?